thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-3/index.md

 | **Matching** | Matching behavior often arises from social norms and a desire for equity and fairness.
 It can be influenced by societal or cultural values that emphasize balance and reciprocal relationships, as well as personal experiences that reward equivalent exchange. | Matchers operate on a principle of fairness and reciprocity.
 They tend to balance giving and taking, ensuring that their relationships are mutually beneficial.
 This approach promotes equality and sustainability in relationships but might lack the spontaneity and selflessness seen in givers, leading to transactional interactions. |

-No matter which of the 3 behaviours we manifest, a challenge that we face is being let down when others don't give us what we want, and difficulties dealing with people who operate differently than us (giver vs a taker).
+No matter which of the 3 behaviors we manifest, a challenge that we face is being let down when others don't give us what we want, and difficulties dealing with people who operate differently than us (eg. givers vs takers).

 ![Image](../../../../framework/3_b.jpg)

-As we're new to discovering our wants, we also can get influenced with wants that are marketed to us.
-We often get confused about what we really want, or what society tells us we should want.
+As we're new to discovering our wants, we also can be influenced by wants that are marketed to us.
+We often get confused about what we really want, or if its what society tells us we should want.

 ## Unlock Your Potential

 We can live better lives when we think of life like a game.
 We can try to collect points and build up our skills.
-Focus on internal reward metrics versus external ones, because its easier to feel accomplished when the scoreboard is your own.
+Focus on internal reward metrics versus external ones, because it's easier to feel accomplished when the scoreboard is your own.

-Establish what game you're playing so that you can be clear about what you want from each situation, and don't waste time on things that won't help you.
+Establish what game you're playing so that you can be clear about what you want from each situation, and don't waste time on pursuits that don't satisfy your wants.

+<ButtonLink to="/unlock-your-potential/programs?filters=LEVEL_3">Check Out Programs For 3: Winning</ButtonLink>

 ## Is It Time To Level Up?